whmsft/WhirlEdit/README.md

 5. Complete UI change with `ttkbootstrap`
 6. introduction to Monokai-Aora (theme & scheme)
 7. Downside: temporary removal to tab close button
+8. auto indent, create an (auto) indent when last line is indented

 ```
 CHANGELOG: